Anthony Rizzo Player Props: Yankees vs. Blue Jays

-The New York Yankees and Anthony Rizzo, who went 0-for-4 last time out, take on Alek Manoah and the Toronto Blue Jays at Yankee Stadium, Saturday at 1:05 PM ET.
+The New York Yankees, including Anthony Rizzo and his .622 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Kevin Gausman and the Toronto Blue Jays at Yankee Stadium, Sunday at 1:35 PM ET.

 Anthony Rizzo Game Info & Props vs. the Blue Jays